sezohessen/masaaq-quiz/README.md

 ## Running Tests

-This project includes a pipeline action that triggers on every push to the main branch.
+This project includes a **pipeline actions** that triggers on every push to the main branch.
 You can review the test results in GitHub Actions. before running tests you need to create DB for testing purpose (for now database name `assignment_blueprint_test`)

 To run tests locally, use the following command: